turian/audio-discrimination-crowdsource/README-spec.md

 (If there are no tasks left in this batch for the user to annotate, present a screen that says: "Come back later for more work.")

-For the chosen task, call `present_task_for_user(task)`.
+For the chosen task, call `present_task_for_user(task, experiment_name)` (or `experiment_id`).
 This method will be written by the lead dev, but should be mocked for now.
-It will return a URL to an mp3 and `task_presentation` ("AAB", "ABA", "BBA", or "BAB").
+It will return a URL to an mp3 and `task_presentation`.

-The task has a template which has static text, a JS player for the mp3, and a radio form with two options: "XXY" or "XYX".
+The task has a template which has static text, a JS player for the mp3, and a radio form with options based upon the experiment type annnotations.
 The User chooses one of the two options and clicks submit.
 An Annotation row is written to the database and the User Task Workflow begins again.

 ### Batch Admin Jobs